intence/org.ops4j.pax.swissbox/README.md

 This is the official source repository of the OPS4J Pax Swissbox project.
 Its licensed under the Apache Software License 2.0 by the OPS4J community.

+## Custom Release

+Due to unavailability of ops4j snapshot repository we did a custom release for swissbox in order to be able to release pax-exam.

 ## Documentation

 * <http://team.ops4j.org/wiki/display/PAXSB>